malyabee/IaC/README.md

 # IaaC - Infrastructure as a code

-This project host differt cluster environments (Infrasturcture as a Code) for Learn and Development.
+This project host differt cluster environments (Infrasturcture as a Code) for Learning different tools and to build Development environment.

-In this project you can find multiple Vagrantfiles to setup different dev environments based on "centos/7" All these Vagrant files configured  virtualbox as a provider.
+In this project you can find multiple Vagrantfiles to setup different virtual environments based on "centos/7" All these Vagrant files configured  virtualbox as a provider.